 The occurrence of a factor listed above may not directly result in the failure of the transformer.
-However, there is considerable interrelationship between the factors, and the occurrence of a factor could lead to the manifestation of another factor, and so on, till eventually one or more factors are substantive enough to result the failure of the transformer.
+However, there is considerable interrelationship between the factors, and the occurrence of a factor could lead to the manifestation of another factor, and so on, until eventually one or more factors are substantive enough to result in the failure of the transformer.

 - The use of disc winding for the HV coil offers increased mechanical strength required for WTG application.

-- Improved cooling to mitigate overheating and resultant combustible gas generation
+- Improved cooling to mitigate overheating and resultant combustible gas generation.

-- Winding construction with winding sticks and key spacers allow for more effective fluid circulation
+- Winding construction with winding sticks and key spacers allow for more effective fluid circulation.

-- Gradient and top oil rise are limited to cater for overload conditions during design
+- Gradient and top oil rise are limited to cater for overload conditions during design.

 - Implement a robust farm infrastructure which includes grounding transformers to minimize overvoltage in fault conditions.